This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 - where are you from originally, where do you live now and what do you do?

-The studio is an incredible space with the most spectacular view of the harbour.
-And like the harbour is a safe space – the studio is also a safe space.
+The studio is an incredible space with a spectacular view of the harbour.
+Like the harbour is a safe space – the studio is also a safe space for many.

 What do you think makes Kalk Bay special?